Chicks & Ducklings

 GroGel Plus-B: provides immediate nutrition and hydration for all baby poultry in a very concentrated and digestible form.
 GroGel Plus-B mixes easily with water to form a shiny green, edible gel that reverses dehydration and provides critical nutrients and probiotic bacteria.

-Chick Nesting Pad: The nesting pad in the chick box will keep the babies from sliding around in the box during the transit the to their new home.
+Chick Nesting Pad: The nesting pad in the chick box will keep the babies from sliding around in the box during the transit to their new home.

 Caring for Chicks: (Disclaimer: We can only supply tips for raising poultry, but every household is unique and we do not guarantee your success rate.
 Please see our Care Tips | Wild Acres webpage for more information.)

-18 inch cardboard brooder guard and beginner poultry kits and or accessories can be found at your local feed store.
+18-inch cardboard brooder guard and beginner poultry kits and or accessories can be found at your local feed store.

 No matter how they arrive at your home, chicks all need the same care if they aren’t raised by a hen.
 The crucial elements for successfully raising newborn chicks come down to the following: